Skip to main content

 I'm not even kidding.

 Historians, and of course Wikipedia, have a very detailed account of his life and acts.
 These are recounted in great detail and with conviction, as if they were very well known and certain indisputable historical facts.
-These include the historical "fact" that he once traveled from western Africa across the Saharan desert all the way to Egypt with several tens of thousands of people and innumerable amount of gold, and freely distributed this gold there, causing an economic crash.
+These include the historical "fact" that he once traveled from western Africa across the Saharan desert all the way to Egypt with several tens of thousands of people and innumerable amounts of gold, and freely distributed this gold there, causing an economic crash.
 Even very precise years are listed for all these events.

-So certainly there are plenty of source for all these details?
+So certainly there are plenty of sources for all these details?
 Certainly all of this is accounted by numerous historians from all the countries that he visited and traveled through, including Egypt and Mecca?

 However, when you dig into it, you'll find that there's actually only one single primary source for pretty much all of these claims: A historian named Al-Umari, who lived at about that time.